conceptdev/xamarin-ios-samples/README.md

-Xamarin iOS samples (64-bit)
+Xamarin iOS & WatchKit samples (64-bit)
 ============================

 Apps using Xamarin.iOS with the 64-bit API and targeting iOS 8 and newer.

 The [Unified API](http://developer.xamarin.com/guides/cross-platform/macios/) is designed to bring 64-bit support to both Xamarin.iOS and Xamarin.Mac (as well as facilitate code-sharing between those two platforms).

+Watch Kit is currently in [Xamarin preview](http://developer.xamarin.com/guides/ios/watch/).

-Apple requires iOS 8 apps to include a 64-bit binary from February 2015.
+Apple requires new iOS 8 apps to include a 64-bit binary from February 2015.

 HeartRateMonitor